 Through the West of England devolution deal, significant powers and responsibilities will be devolved to the West of England Combined Authority, to help deliver sustainable economic growth.

 This deal will see more decisions being made locally on topics such as transport, housing and skills and could help to create more local jobs and build new housing faster.

-A new West of England Combined Authority (WECA) will be established in early 2017 and elections will be held for a new West of England Mayor on Thursday 4th May 2017.
+A new West of England Combined Authority (WECA) was established early 2017 and elections were held for a new West of England Mayor on Thursday 4th May 2017.